 Restaurateur and food writer Prue has been confirmed as the new Bake Off 2017 judge, to replace Mary Berry.

-'Both are from similar backgrounds, so hopefully viewers will be accepting and give Prue a chance to win them over', a source told The Sun.
+'Both are from similar backgrounds, so hopefully viewers will be accepting and give Prue a chance to win them over', a source told the paper.

 'Following in Mary's footsteps is a big challenge.
 But the producers are confident that Prue has all the attributes.'